threatjammer/markdown-blog/why-threatjammer.md

 ## The pillars of Threat Jammer

 ### OSINT databases
 Open Source Intelligence is a crucial ingredient of any threat intel strategy.
 The value of Threat Jammer is not just to gather all the different sources and integrate them into a single point of contact.
-The most relevant value is to categorize them and rank the datasets according to a pre-calculated risk score obtained using different techniques and algorithms transparent to the user.
+The most relevant value is to categorize them and rank the datasets according to a pre-calculated risk score obtained using different techniques and algorithms.

 ### CSINT databases
 Closed Source Intelligence is an ingredient that increases the quality of any threat intel strategy results.
 The highest quality and more reliable datasets are often obtained from custom-built extraction processes or directly acquired to external data providers for a fee.
 Following the same strategy of freshness and accuracy as the OSINT databases, the CSINT databases increase the capacity of our Assessment Engine to detect malicious activity.